 Then for nicer smooth area an Arkansas stone can be used with low speed.

-The time spent with this step is lower because of the nice shape of the composite during the composite modelling.
+The time spent with this step is lower because of the nice shape of the composite during the composite modeling.

-The final result after 65 minutes of time chair and no anaesthesia.
+The final result after 65 minutes chairside, and no anesthesia.

 Maybe the handling is not the best in my opinion, but the natural value appearance and the easy polishing compensate this disadvantage.

-Many thanks to student Martin Bianca, part of CLINICA LAZAR team, who helped me a lot to write down this article.
+Many thanks to student Martin Bianca, part of CLINICA LAZAR team, who helped me a lot in writing this article.